Bud Billiken Parade and Picnic

 The Bud Billiken Parade and Picnic (also known as The Bud Billiken Day Parade) is an annual parade held since 1929 in Chicago, Illinois.
-The Bud Billiken Day Parade is the largest African-American parade in the United States of America.
+The Bud Billiken Day Parade is the largest African-American parade in the United States.
 Held annually on the city's south side on the second Saturday in August, the parade route travels on Dr. Martin Luther King Drive through the Bronzeville and Washington Park neighborhoods.
 At the end of the parade, in the historic Washington public park is a picnic and festival.
-Robert S. Abbott, the founder and publisher of the Chicago Defender, created the fictional character of Bud Billiken, which he featured in as youth advice column in his paper.
-David Kellum, co-founder of the Bud Billiken Club and longtime parade coordinator suggested the parade as a celebration of African-American life.
+Robert S. Abbott, the founder and publisher of the Chicago Defender newspaper, created the fictional character of Bud Billiken, which he featured in a youth advice column in his paper.
+David Kellum, co-founder of the newspaper sponsored Bud Billiken Club and longtime parade coordinator suggested the parade as a celebration of African-American life.

 Since its beginning, the parade has featured celebrities, politicians, businessmen, civic organizations and youth.
-It is considered the second largest parade in the United States, whose focus is on celebrating youth, education and African-American life.
+It is considered the second largest parade in the United States, whose focus is on celebrating youth, education, and African-American life.
 The parade is also cited as the "back-to-school" celebration, marking the end of summer vacation and resuming of school for Chicago's youth.